snehagupta47103-stack/Python-Project-Work/Project - 1/README.md

 🧠 Memory Tracking (id())
 Every time the program prints out a long string of numbers at the end, it is showing you the id().
 This is the literal, unique digital address of where that specific piece of information is being held inside your computer's RAM while the script runs!

-# 🚀 How to Run the Code
+# 🚀 HOW TO RUN THE CODE
 Getting this program up and running on your computer is incredibly simple!
 Just follow these quick steps:

 🖥️ Step 1: Open Your Terminal